-In April, I’ll be presenting on four panels at the Southern States Communication Association conference in Montgomery, AL.
+In April, I’ll be presenting on several panels at the Southern States Communication Association conference in Montgomery, AL.

 One is a roundtable about the 2018 midterms that is sponsored by the Political Communication Division.
 The other three are sponsored by the Freedom of Speech Division.
 One of these examines free speech issues related to the Trump administration; another looks at upcoming Supreme Court cases related to free speech.
 Finally, my full paper on consumer review sites as venues for protest will be part of a diverse panel on freedom of expression issues from the founding of the U.S. to the present.
 I’m also thrilled that the organizers selected it for the top division paper award.

 I am so grateful that the reviewers in the NCA Freedom of Expression Division chose my paper about social media and the Boston Marathon bombing investigation for the 2018 Robert M. O’Neill top paper award.
 The top paper panel featured three other very interesting papers that I’m glad to have heard.